 Heavens Peak, Mountain summit in Flathead County, United States.

-The mountain was first mapped by Lieutenant George P. Ahern between 1888 and 1890, and officially named by the United States Board on Geographic Names in 1929.
-This recognition came as part of broader geographic surveys being conducted throughout the Northern Rockies during that era.
+The peak was first mapped by Lieutenant George P. Ahern between 1888 and 1890, during early survey expeditions through the northern Rockies.
+It received its official name from the United States Board on Geographic Names in 1929, as part of a wider effort to formalize place names across the region.

 The community of curious travelers